Quantitative shrinking target properties for rotations and interval exchanges: Introduction

 \subsection{Acknowledgments}

-The first author named would like to thank B. Fayad and D. Kleinbock for encouraging me to pursue this question.
+J. Chaika would like to thank B. Fayad and D. Kleinbock for encouraging me to pursue this question.
 We would like to thank J. Athreya, M. Boshernitzan, A. Eskin, H. Masur, R. Vance and W. Veech for helpful conversations.
-The first author is partially supported by NSF grant DMS-1004372.
+J. Chaika was partially supported by NSF grants DMS-1004372, DMS-135500 and DMS-1452762, a Sloan fellowship and a Warnock chair.
+We are also deeply indebted to anonymous referees for many helpful suggestions on earlier versions of the paper.